-Arrears - A review of the arrears balances has resulted in £6.0m being calculated as an appropriate expected credit loss.
-However, in the current economic climate it is not certain that such an allowance would be sufficient.
+Arrears - A review of the arrears balances has resulted in £6.4m being calculated as an appropriate expected credit loss.
+However, in the current economic climate such an allowance may not be sufficient.

-The Council had a balance of current and long term debtors at 31 March 2022 of £80.1m.
+The Council had a balance of current and long term debtors at 31 March 2023 of £75.6m.

 Business Rates - Since the introduction of Business Rate Retention Scheme effective from 1 April 2013, Local authorities are liable for successful appeals against business rates charged to businesses in 2012/13 and earlier financial years in their proportionate share.
-Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2022.
-The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2022.
+Therefore, a provision has been recognised for the best estimate of the amount that businesses have been overcharged up to 31 March 2023.
+The estimate has been calculated using the Valuation Office (VAO) ratings list of appeals and the analysis of successful appeals to date when providing the estimate of total provision up to and including 31 March 2023.
 There is a risk that future appeals will exceed the estimation.

-The appeals provision at 31 March 2022 was £0.5m.
+The appeals provision at 31 March 2023 was £1.1m.